iluvadev/PocketBaseClient/README.md

+**Warning**: This project is in active development.
+Things described bellow could change.
+There is no available release yet.

 # PocketBaseClient-csharp

 PocketBaseClient-csharp is a Client library in C# for interacting with a particular PocketBase application: It maps all the PocketBase Collections and Registries to Objects and structures to work in c#